 The Geneva Nature-based Solutions dialogues aim to facilitate further engagement and discussion among the stakeholders in International Geneva and beyond, in the lead-up to a critical year for nature and society.
 The dialogues are convened by the Geneva Environment Network and the International Union for Conservation of Nature (IUCN).
-The Nature-based Solutions and the Ocean Dialogue is organized in the run-up to the 2022 UN Ocean Conference in Lisbon, Portugal.
+The Nature-based Solutions and the Ocean Dialogue was organized in the run-up to the 2022 UN Ocean Conference in Lisbon, Portugal.

 About the Dialogues

 We are facing a triple planetary crisis – climate change, nature loss and pollution.
 In this context, Nature-based Solutions (NbS) are a powerful ally to address a societal and environmental challenges.
 As per IUCN definition, NbS are actions to protect, sustainably manage and restore natural or modified ecosystems that address societal challenges effectively and adaptively, simultaneously providing human well-being and biodiversity benefits.

 NbS are a powerful tool to facilitate and catalyse the engagement of cross-sectoral stakeholders to join forces towards the implementation of an ambitious Post-2020 Global Biodiversity Framework (GBF) and move towards achieving the CBD 2050 Vision of ‘Living in harmony with nature’.
 NbS also offer a pathway for synergies among several multilateral environmental agreements, including for biological diversity (CBD), climate change (UNFCCC), disaster risk reduction (Sendai Framework), desertification (UNCCD) and the wider Sustainable Development Goals (SDGs) – and for mainstreaming nature conservation into sectoral decision-making processes.